 Request for Applications: Opportunities for Pilot Projects from VeloSano Bike to Cure

-Eligibility for funds will be restricted to lead PIs that are Center members who participated in VeloSano Bike to Cure 2016 (rider, virtual rider, or volunteer).
+Eligibility for funds will be restricted to PIs whose lab participated in VeloSano Bike to Cure 2017 (PI or lab members were riders, virtual riders, or volunteers).
 In addition, the lead PI of the application must not be eligible for CCF VeloSano funding.
 Co-PIs and Co-investigators are not required to have been VeloSano participants.
-All awardees (PIs and co-investigators) will be expected to participate in VeloSano 2017 as well as to present their research progress when requested by the Case Comprehensive Cancer Center.
+All awardees (PI/Co-PI) are expected to participate in VeloSano 2018 and must present their research progress when requested by the Case Comprehensive Cancer Center.

-- Each research project can request a budget of up to $50,000 over two years.
+- Each research project can request a budget of up to $70,000 for one year.

-- Research projects should be completed within two years.
+- Research projects should be completed within one year.

-- Strong collaborative investigative teams of Case Comprehensive Cancer Center members that clearly demonstrate programmatic alignment.
+- Strong investigative teams of Case Comprehensive Cancer Center members.

 - Highly innovative and impactful projects.

 - All materials to complete the project should be in-hand or readily available.
 For example, tissue-based research will require an approved IRB protocol and patient cohort studies must have already recruited the cohort.
-Collection of new patient cohorts is not responsive to this RFA.
+Collection of new patient cohorts as the primary focus of the work is not responsive to this RFA.